Vyral/brendon-payne-recruiting/_posts/2020-06-05-the-importance-of-leadership-during-uncertain-times.md

 1:03 - How Greg has stayed grounded and focused during these chaotic times<br>3:22 - How collaboration can help you weather adversity<br>4:53 - Recognizing the importance of all the different relationships within the industry<br>7:09 - Embracing working from home, rather than fighting it<br>8:24 - What obligations does Greg set for his agents?<br>9:22 - Channeling past experiences with challenges to combat unprecedented issues<br>10:21 - A true leader finds a safe path for real estate agents to succeed

 Today’s conversation ended with a challenge: If you’re in a leadership position, let’s take this time to step up and provide guidance and certainty to our agents.
-If you have any questions or need any advice, don’t hesitate to reach out to us.
+If you have questions or need any advice, don’t hesitate to reach out to us.